jaydestro/jaydestro/README.md

 ## Bio

-Jay Gordon is a Cloud Advocate with the Microsoft Azure Advocates.
-He and the rest of the Advocacy team are focused on helping Developers and Ops teams get the most out of their cloud experience with Microsoft Azure.
-Prior to Microsoft, Jay was part of teams at DigitalOcean, BuzzFeed and MongoDB.
-Jay lives in Brooklyn, New York with his wife Betsy and a very weird dog named Meadow.
+Jay Gordon is a Senior Program Manager with Azure Cosmos DB focused on reaching developer communities.
+Jay is located in Brooklyn, NY.

 ## Skills